Izaki11/TelegramEventBot/Readme.md

 4. Add your bot to the chat group and begin issuing commands

 TelegramEventBot list of commands:
-* /newevent (DateTime) - Sets a new event date
+* /newevent "EventName"(DateTime) - Sets a new event date
-* /currentevent - Checks the currently set event date
+* /currentevents - Displays the list of events
-* /setreminder (DateTime) - Sets a new date to remind the group of an event date
+* /setreminder "EventName" (DateTime) - Sets a new date to remind the group of an event date
+* /deleteevent "EventName" - Deletes the event
 * /help - Lists all commands